backdrop-contrib/slick/README.txt

 - Grid
   Only reasonable if you have considerable amount of slides.
+  Uses the Foundation 5.5 block-grid, and disabled if you choose your own skin not named Grid.
+Otherwise overrides skin Grid accordingly.

+  Requires:
+  Visible slides, Skin Grid for starter, A reasonable amount of contents, Optionset with Rows and slidesPerRow = 1.
   Avoid variableWidth and adaptiveHeight.
 Use consistent dimensions.
-  Choose skin "Grid" for starter.
-  Uses the Foundation 5.5 block-grid, and disabled if you choose your own skin not named Grid.
-Otherwise overrides skin Grid accordingly.
-  This has been around before core provides Rows option.
+  This is module feature, older than core Rows, and offers more flexibility.
-  Configurable via Views UI.
+  Available at slick_views, and configurable via Views UI.

 - Rounded, should be named circle
   This will circle the main image display, reasonable for small carousels, maybe